anapsix/dynamicinfradays/user/pages/2015-nyc-home/_speakers/features.md

     - header: <a href="/2015-nyc-programme#darrens">Darren Shepherd</a>
       text: "Darren is Chief Architect of Rancher Labs, building the next generation of infrastructure orchestration technology."
       icon: user
-    - header: Coming soon!
+    - header: <a href="/2015-nyc-programme#ericw">Eric Windisch</a>
-      text: "More exciting speakers to be announced soon...sign up or follow @DynInfraDays for details."
+      text: "Eric Windisch is a Security Engineer at Docker with 15 years of experience in building hostile production compute environments."
-      icon: star
+      icon: user

 ---

 ## Speakers

+More exciting speakers to be announced soon...[sign up](../#connect) or follow [@DynInfraDays](https://twitter.com/DynInfraDays) for details.